 MAJOR REQUIREMENTS.-For students who have credit for four years of high school Latin-Latin 1-2, 3-4, 5-6, and 7-8 (combined with 9-10.)
-Greek 1-2, and 3-4 strong advised.
+Greek 1-2, and 3-4 strongly advised.
 History 9, 10.
 For students who have credit for only two years of high school Latin, add Latin B.

-A. ELEMENTARY LATIN.-A beginners' course for college students who do not, at matriculation, offer the two Latin units necessary to enter Latin B. The work of the two semesters is the equivalent of two units of entrance requirements.
-A talk now and then de populo Romano with lantern slides.
+A. ELEMENTARY LATIN.-A beginner's course for college students who do not at matriculation offer the two Latin units necessary to enter Latin B. The work for the two semesters is the equivalent of two units of entrance requirements.
+First semester: Ullman and Henry's Elementary Latin; second semester: Ullman and Henry's Second Latin Book.